Cultural relations between Estonia and Poland are close and diverse.

 Visual Arts

 The Estonian Children’s Literature Centre has extensive experience in promoting Estonian art in Poland.
 The exhibition It’s Always Tea-Time, dedicated to the 150th anniversary of the initial publication of Alice’s Adventures in Wonderland by Lewis Carroll toured Poland in 2016-2017.
 In 2018, the exhibition Once Upon a Time…, inspired by the fairy tales of the Brothers Grimm was showing in Poland.
-In 2019, several cities will show the exhibition Running with Wolves, which tells the myth of the werewolf.
+In 2019, several cities showed the exhibition Running with Wolves, which tells the myth of the werewolf.
+And in 2024, the exibition “The power of pictures”.

 Estonian photography is also popular in Poland.
 Several cities have exhibited images and portraits by Birgit Püve, and nature photography by Fred Jüssi.